207-442-7963

 • Learn new skills and parenting strategies to create a healthy, confident family

 Families living with children with special needs and health challenges experience a profoundly personal journey.
 Each family brings to the experience a unique history, value system, cultural identity, and combination of strengths and challenges.
-The Nurturing HOPE Program has been designed to provide families the support they need to successfully navigate the journey of parenting.
+The Nurturing Parenting Program has been designed to provide families the support they need to successfully navigate the journey of parenting.
 Topics include: understanding temperament & attachment, brain development, comfort & calming techniques, the power of play, helping children cope, identifying & meeting your needs, and more.

 Parent Cafe